 1) Timing of reproduction in birds.
-This project is primarily based on Ecuadorian birds but we have also investigated temperate zone birds.
-From a basic science perspective, I am interested in what environmental cues animals use to time reproduction and how those cues are integrated into physiology and behavior.
-From an applied perspective, I am interested in how those cues are changing and how animals are responding.
+This project is primarily based on Ecuadorian birds but they have also investigated temperate zone birds.
+From a basic science perspective, Dr. Moore is interested in what environmental cues animals use to time reproduction and how those cues are integrated into physiology and behavior.
+From an applied perspective, he’s am interested in how those cues are changing and how animals are responding.

 (2) Stress and reproduction in birds and reptiles.
 This project is currently focused on swallows and understanding how stress hormones mediate life-history trade-offs.
-More broadly, we are interested in interactions between stress and reproduction and how these interactions are changing with global change.
+More broadly, the lab is interested in interactions between stress and reproduction and how these interactions are changing with global change.

 Moore, I.T. and Jessop, T.S.
 2003.
 Stress, reproduction, and adrenocortical modulation in amphibians and reptiles.
 Hormones and Behavior 43:39-47.